-As of early 2017, nearly 350 individuals have been exonerated1 in the United States through post-conviction DNA testing.2 This is because DNA is uniquely capable of proving innocence in crimes where biological material was left by the perpetrator.3 Many people in prison were convicted before DNA testing was possible or before it was considered reliable, and they were not able to present DNA evidence at their trial that might have helped prove their innocence.
-There are many organizations throughout the country that help prisoners recover DNA evidence and secure DNA testing.
+As of 2018, more than 350 individuals have been exonerated in the United States through post-conviction DNA testing.
+This is because DNA is uniquely capable of proving innocence in crimes where biological material was left by the perpetrator.
+Many people in prison were convicted before DNA testing was possible or before it was considered reliable, and they were not able to present DNA evidence at their trial that might have helped prove their innocence.
+There are many organizations throughout the country that help incarcerated people recover DNA evidence and secure DNA testing.
 Because of the complexity of applying for DNA testing, we strongly recommend that you contact one of these organizations rather than proceed pro se (on your own).